St Helens Power Flushing

 3

 Header tank managed.
-Machine connected.
+Machine hooked up.

 4